csg-tokyo/bytespresso/Readme.md

 Another example of class with a non-standard metaclass is `Float2Array` class in `javassist.offload.lib`.
 This class is translated into a two-dimensional `float` array in C, i.e. `float a[][]`, if the array size is statically determined.
-Bytespresso determines it by data-flow analysis.
+Bytespresso-C determines it by data-flow analysis.
 Note that the use of multi-dimensional array often gives better chance of optimization to a C compiler.
 If a `Float2Array` object is constructed on the JVM and passed to the translated code